hasura/promptql-go-sdk/README.md

 # PromptQL Go SDK

-A Go SDK for interacting with the [PromptQL Natural Language API](https://hasura.io/docs/promptql/promptql-apis/natural-language-api/).
+A Go SDK for interacting with the [PromptQL APIs](https://hasura.io/docs/promptql/promptql-apis/overview/).

 ## Installation